brooklynrail/brooklynrail-platform/content/events/2020/08/tony-oursler-with-thyrza-nichols-goodeve.md

 title: Tony Oursler with Thyrza Nichols Goodeve
 summary: Multimedia and installation artist, Tony Oursler will discuss recent and selected works with Rail Editor-at-Large, Thyrza Nichols Goodeve.
-We'll conclude with a poetry reading from Mei-Mei BerssenBrugge.
+We'll conclude with a poetry reading from Mei-Mei Berssenbrugge.
 people:
   - person: tony-oursler
     event_bio: "Tony Oursler is an American multimedia and installation artist.